JanieLiu642/fiverr/README.md

 3. Sign in and get control of this project holder.

-4. Delete the old data.json from this project folder and upload the new data.json file by clicking Add file.
+4. Delete the old data.json from this project folder.
+Click Add file to upload the new data.json file.

 5. Wait for 5 minutes and open https://janieliu642.github.io/fiverr.
 Ctrl + P to print the page into pdf.